HL7/smart-app-launch/input/pages/app-launch.md

 The app SHOULD limit its requested scopes to the minimum necessary (i.e., minimizing the requested data categories and the requested duration of access).

-If the app needs to authenticate the identify of or retrieve information about the end-user, it should include two OpenID Connect scopes:  `openid` and `fhirUser`.
+If the app needs to authenticate the identity of or retrieve information about the end-user, it should include two OpenID Connect scopes:  `openid` and `fhirUser`.
 When these scopes are requested, and the request is granted, the app will receive an id_token along with the access token.
 For full details,